 What to expect from foundingGIDE?

 The aim of foundingGIDE is to increase interoperability of image data.
 To this end we aim to coordinate community efforts around standardizing biological and preclinical metadata and ontologies starting from a high-level.
-Our goal is to facilitate metadata harmonization across the partner image data repositories to enhance data discoverability, searchability, and reuse.
+Our goal is to facilitate metadata harmonization across the partner image data repositories (BioImage Archive, IDR, SSBD:database) to enhance data discoverability, searchability, and reuse.

 The project started in January 2024 and will end in June 2026.